pratyushvshah/TheGroundFloor/README.md

 - [ ] Allow sending images and audio files to your friends.
 - [ ] Make the UI more friendly and add color.
 - [ ] Have the notifications autoupdate.
+- [ ] Implement sending messages using websockets.

 See the [open issues](https://github.com/pratyushvshah/TheGroundFloor/issues) for a full list of proposed features (and known issues).